artisticat1/obsidian-latex-suite/README.md

 **Have a look at the [cheatsheet](#cheatsheet)** for a list of commonly used default snippets.

-Once these feel familiar, you can check out the [default snippets](https://github.com/artisticat1/obsidian-latex-suite/blob/main/src/default_snippets.js) for more commands. e.g.
+Once these feel familiar, you can check out the [**default snippets**](https://github.com/artisticat1/obsidian-latex-suite/blob/main/src/default_snippets.js) for more commands. e.g.

 - "par <kbd>Tab</kbd> f <kbd>Tab</kbd> x <kbd>Tab</kbd>" → "\\frac{\\partial f}{\\partial x}".

 - "dint <kbd>Tab</kbd> 2pi <kbd>Tab</kbd> sin @t <kbd>Tab</kbd> @t <kbd>Tab</kbd>" → "\\int_{0}^{2\pi} \\sin \\theta \\, d\\theta".

 You can also add your own snippets!
-[See here for more info on writing snippets](#snippets).
+[For more info on writing snippets, see **here**](#snippets).
 You can [view snippets written by others and share your own snippets here](https://github.com/artisticat1/obsidian-latex-suite/discussions/50).

+Aside from snippets, the plugin also comes with several other features that aim to make writing LaTeX easier.

 ## Features

 ### Auto-fraction
 Lets you type "1/x" instead of "\frac{1}{x}".